covid19datahub/covid19br/joss/paper.Rmd

 Although the disk space available is only 14GB, public Github-hosted runners are using Azure DS2_v2 virtual machines, featuring a 84GB OS disk at the time of writing.
 In principle, it should be possible to remove unwanted preinstalled software and make additional space available for our data acquisition pipeline.
 To maximize the available disk space, we can rely on a GitHub action that increases the disk space up to 50GB.^[https://github.com/easimon/maximize-build-space] It is now possible to download the CSV data by state.

 To read the large files efficiently in R [@r], a typical approach is to use the function `fread` from the package `data.table` [@data.table].
 One issue is that `fread` always has to map the entire file to memory^[https://github.com/Rdatatable/data.table/issues/3526], which is too limited (7GB) with respect to the size of the data.
-To reduce the size of the data on disk, the `awk` Linux utility is used to extract only three columns from the original CSV file: date of vaccination, municipality of residence, and type of vaccination dose.
+To reduce the size of the data on disk, the `awk` Linux utility is used to extract only three columns from the original CSV file: date of vaccination, municipality of residence, and type of vaccine dose.
 This reduces the size of the data file by a factor of 10, which is enough to finally load the data into memory.

 | Requirements | Adopted Solution |
 |--------------|------------------|